code-for-coffee/IntroductionToHandlebars/README.md

     - Mac and Linux users will just need to open the terminal
     - Inside of your terminal/console, run the following command to see what version of Node you're running:
     - `node -v`
+  3. Now, let's install **Express** and **Handlebars**!
+Run the following commands in your terminal:
+    - `npm install -g express`
+    - `npm install -g handlebars`
+  4. If everything worked you're all set!
+If something did not work correctly, please create a <a href="https://github.com/code-for-coffee/IntroductionToHandlebars/issues/new">new issue</a> in this repository and I'll do my best to assist.